Emily Damstra Silver Eagles

 The new era of the iconic silver eagle has landed!
+In 2021 the US mint changed the Reverse design of the beloved American Silver Eagle after 35 years with John Mercanti's iconic Heraldic Eagle design.
 These coins are Hand Signed by Emily Damstra and sculpted by Michael Gaudioso.

 The new Type-2 reverse depicts a beautifully detailed eagle in flight preparing to land, with a branch of oak clutched in its talons.